MapleCCC/liblzw/README.md

 ## Development

 Contribution is welcome.

-When commiting new code, make sure to apply format specified in `.clang-format` config file.
-Also remember to add `scripts/pre-commit.py` to `.git/hooks/pre-commit` as pre-commit hook script.
+- When commiting new code, make sure to apply format specified in `.clang-format` config file.
+- Don't directly modify `README.md`.
+It's automatically generated from the template `README.raw.md`.
+If you want to add something to README, modify the template `README.raw.md` instead.
+- Also remember to add `scripts/pre-commit.py` to `.git/hooks/pre-commit` as pre-commit hook script.

 Prerequisites: Git, Python3.6+, `pip`, `npm`, and a modern C++ compiler: `g++` or `cl`.